A chronology of key events:

 1999 August - Emergency declared in Caprivi Strip following series of attacks by separatists.

-1999 December - Nujoma wins third presidential term.
+1999 December - President Nujoma wins third presidential term.

 1999 December - World Court rules in favour of Botswana in territorial dispute with Namibia over the tiny Chobe River island of Sedudu - known as Kasikili by Namibians.